datacarpentry/astronomy-python/_extras/guide.md

 * It is also worth noting that we are selecting stars close to the centerline to identify the proper motion cut, so its ok if we exclude some GD-1 stars here.
 In this case we prefer a more pure sample to a more complete sample.
 Once we have the proper motion limits from our pure sample (centerline_df), we'll include the full spatial region (results_df) and get all of the GD-1 stars (selected_df).

 * Notice that the first time we use `DataFrame.to_hdf`, we use the `w` argument to indicate that we want to create a new, empty HDF Store.
 For all subsequent uses, we should *not* use the `w` argument, so that we add new Datasets to the existing Store, rather than starting over.
+* At the end of Day 1, if a student is lost or struggled with the end of this lesson, point them to the static version of the HDF5 files (TODO: decide where this lives) so that they can read it in with everyone else on Day 2.

 ### Lesson 4: Coordinate transformation and selection
+* This is likely the first lesson of Day 2.
+You should start by having students start a new notebook.
+They will need to read in the data they saved yesterday to HDF5 files and the functions they wrote yesterday.

+* This lesson is faster than it looks because students have seen much of the content already

 * As in previous lessons, a challenge for students here is keeping track of what we are doing and why.
 Surface periodically to remind them where we are.
+The big focus of this lesson is that now that we have determined how to filter based on proper motion and eliminated most of the contaminating stars from our prototype, we can repeat the query, this time on the full spatial extent of GD-1 rather than the small portion we used for our prototype.

 * Another difficulty is that we re-use several functions from previous notebooks.
 If students are working in the same notebook through multiple lessons, they might already have them.
 Otherwise it is probably best to instruct them to [copy and paste from here](https://allendowney.github.io/AstronomicalData/04_select.html) rather than retyping.
+TODO: Decide how we want to handle this - import?

 * This lesson uses the following idiom several times